gpoblon/rust-doc/rust.md

     Can be destructured: `let (x, y, z) = tup;`.
     Access to elements : `tup.1`
 - Arrays:
-    type must be the same and fixed length.
+    A single type by array and fixed length
     Arrays are on the stack.
     `let arr: [i32; 5] = [1, 2, 3, 4, 5];`
     Access to elements: `arr[0]`.